trwaters/FigAxe/README.md

 # FigAxe
 *FigAxe* solves a few problems likely common to many computational scientists who use *Matplotlib*:
-1. Habitually having to cut and paste the same code to "finalize" figures (e.g., hiding tick labels, tweaking subplots_adjust etc.)
+1. Habitually having to copy the same code to "finalize" figures (e.g., hiding tick labels, tweaking subplots_adjust etc.)
 2. Repeatedly struggling to place colorbars in colormap plots correctly
 3. Remembering how *GridSpec* works to make a custom subplot layout